River Pinn Eastcote

 Post to the east Harrow Garden Village

-Post to the south Eastcote
+Post to the west Eastcote Haydon Hall

 The eastern end of the road, east of Cheney Street, was also called Cheney Street.
 It was called Bridle Path when it was designated as such in the 1806 Enclosure settlement.
 There were no houses here until1912